FredKSchott/snowpack/docs/03-usage.md

 import * as React from '/web_modules/react.js';
 ```

 Extend your build pipeline to handle more complex transformations via Snowpack [build scripts](#build-scripts).
-Build scripts define how Snowpack should transform files in your application `src/` directory, allowing you to code in whatever language you'd like (JSX, TypeScript, Vue, Svelte, etc.).
+Build scripts tellhow Snowpack how to transform your source files, allowing you to code in whatever language you'd like (JSX, TypeScript, Vue, Svelte, etc.).
 Check out the [build scripts](#build-scripts) section below to learn more.

 ### snowpack build